-Figure 2 shows a simplified timing diagram for the pixel operating in a mode compatible with the requirements of the LCLS CXI experiment.
-The integration time shown is a small fraction of the framing period and in normal operation only spans $10 \,\mu$ s.
+Fig. 2 shows a simplified timing diagram for the pixel operating in a mode compatible with the requirements of the LCLS CXI experiment, including a frame rate of 120 Hz to match the repetition rate of the LCLS XFEL.
+The integration time shown is a small fraction of the framing period and in normal operation only spans 10 μ s.
+The integration time is, however, much longer than the X-ray pulse produced by the XFEL and there are several reasons for this.
+The most important reason is that the leakage currents measured in diodes show that the integrated charge from the diode is expected to be much less than the charge from one 8-keV X-ray and measurements on the detector have demonstrated no discernible performance benefit by going to shorter integration times.
+Imposing a shorter integration time would only arbitrarly increase timing constraints in the experimental setup with no discernable performance improvement.
 After the integration time, the output voltage is sampled and digitized.
 Digitization in normal operation takes 4 ms, occurring simultaneously for all pixels.
-Pixel readout then proceeds and requires addressing (not shown in figure 2).
+Pixel read out then proceeds and requires addressing (not shown in Fig. 2).
 Each pixel is addressed and readout by switching the counter to act as a shift-register.
+Readout of the ASIC takes approximately 3.2 ms.